shilarahman/JokeBot/README.md

 # Updates for Individual Project
 ### I have added two new features as a part of the individual project:
-  Using google translate API, the bot is now able to detect user inputs in French and respond accordingly.
+  Using google translate API, the Jokebot is now able to detect user inputs in different langugae and translate it to English.
   Integrated Wikipedia API to resond user queries and give user relevant materials